Blue Origin NS-23: Payload

+Investigation

+In March 2023, Blue Origin released the findings in the NS-23 failure investigation.
+The investigation took over six months with little information released publicly during that time.
+It found that failure in the BE-3PM caused the accident.
+The engine failure was as a result of higher than expected temperatures due to design changes prior to the accident flight.

+Blue Origin stated that it plans to make structural changes to its BE-3 engine in order to withstand higher temperatures, and is targeting a return to flight before the end of 2023.

 Response

 The Federal Aviation Administration grounded the New Shepard vehicles while it conducts an investigation into "whether any system, process, or procedure related to the mishap affected public safety", noting that the investigation is standard procedure.
 The chairman of the United States House Science Subcommittee on Space and Aeronautics, Don Beyer, issued a statement, saying that it was a "compelling reminder of the risks of spaceflight".

 The incident is expected to cause scheduling delays for Blue Origin, as engineers attempt to identify the cause of the failure and correct it; the New Shepard class will not be permitted to fly again until the FAA sign off on their findings.

 On September 15, leaders of the United States House Science Subcommittee on Space and Aeronautics called for more transparency from the FAA due to the lack of details regarding the abort.
 As New Shepard flies humans, the accident would have endangered lives had there been passengers onboard.
 The request for transparency included keeping members of the subcommittee up to date with the investigation, the root cause of the accident once it was determined, and actions to address the cause.